-In an ideal world, by summer’s end your stocks of vitamin D levels will have attained a high enough level to get you through the winter, but for an increasing number of New Zealanders that may not be the case.
+In an ideal world, by summer’s end your stocks of Vitamin Sunshine (vitamin D) levels will have attained a high enough level to get you through the winter, but for an increasing number of New Zealanders that may not be the case.

 Vitamin D is a trace substance and must be produced or ingested in a certain quantity to ensure good health.
 As with other nutrients, deficiency results in specific diseases, in this case rickets (in young children), and osteomalacia (softening of the bones) in older children and young adults.
 The softened bones of children and young adults with osteomalacia can lead to the bones bending during growth, becoming bowed.
 This is more apparent in the bones that carry weight, especially in the legs.
 Osteomalacia in older adults can lead to fractures.
 But vitamin D is unique in that it is actually a hormone and we are designed to make it ourselves – with help from the sun!